Make the most of natural light in winter

-It can be a challenge to do the activities that are important to us when sunlight is in such short supply at this time of year; especially when we know how vital sunlight can be in so many ways.
+It can be a challenge to do the activities that are important to us when sunlight is in such short supply at this time of year; especially when we know how vital sunlight can be in helping to set our sleep/wake cycle.

-We also know that sun exposure sets our circadian rhythm.
+We also know that ligh exposure sets our circadian rhythm.

-Put basically, sunlight can help activate the day / night cycle which enables us to engage in social and vocational activities.
-A good circadian rhythm is important for the regulation of sleep wake cycles, hormone release, body temperature and other bodily functions.
+Put basically, light and most especially sunlight activates the body’s day / night cycle which enables us to engage in social and vocational activities.
+We rely on our body clock, known as the circadian rhythm, for not only the regulation of sleep wake cycles, but also for hormone release, body temperature and other bodily functions: (national institute of general medical sciences).
 Getting enough light increases night time melatonin levels (the hormone that helps induce sleep).
 This ‘kick starts’ our sleep cycle at night.
 (Ref: ‘Less exposure to daily ambient light in winter increases sensitivity of melatonin to light suppression’ Higuchi S, Motohashi Y, Ishabashi K, Maeda T.)

 Winter can be a difficult time to get enough daylight, especially if we are struggling to be awake in the morning.
 We may also rely on artificial light and electronic screens late into the evening.

 Conversely, by avoiding bright light before bedtime we promote melatonin production to help us sleep.